Our Process

 3. Ignoring Contradictory Evidence: Acknowledge and address any contradictory or unexpected findings.
 Ignoring conflicting evidence undermines the credibility of your discussion and may indicate bias.

-5. Being Overly Speculative: While it’s acceptable to propose hypotheses or future research directions, avoid excessive speculation.
+5. Being Overly Speculative: While proposing hypotheses or future research directions is acceptable, avoid excessive speculation.
 Base your arguments on evidence and logical reasoning rather than unfounded conjecture.

 6. Disregarding Alternative Explanations: Consider alternative interpretations of your results and address them in your discussion.
 Failing to acknowledge other plausible explanations can weaken your argument and credibility.